-If you advise that your friend/relative/patient would be happy to participate in future research, their personal details will be kept separately from this study in a secure location at the NHS Trust where they are receiving mental health care or at the University of Oxford.
+If you give permission that your ward/relative/person you are consenting for would be happy to participate in future research, their personal details will be kept separately from this study in a secure location at the NHS Organisation where they are receiving mental health care or at the University of Oxford.
 After they regain their capacity we will ask whether they would be willing to be approached about other research.
 If so, we will retain these details in order to invite them to participate in SINAPPS2 trial or other ethically approved research studies for which they may be suitable.
 Agreeing to be contacted does not oblige them to take part in future ethically approved studies and you can request that their contact details are removed from this register at any time.
-If you advise to your friend/relative/patient's details being held to be contacted regarding future research, we will retain a copy of your declaration form until such time when they consent themselves or their details are removed from our database but will keep the declaration form and your details separate.
+If you give permission to your ward/relative/person you are consenting for details being held to be contacted regarding future research, we will retain a copy of your consent form until such time when they consent themselves or their details are removed from our database but will keep the declaration form and your details separate.